fishinnabarrel/AutoSim/tools/README.md

 ### AutoSetUsage
-Automates bulk settings changes to m anager profiles for all teams from **Team roster**.
+Automates bulk settings changes to manager profiles for all teams from **Team roster**.
 Sets batter and pitcher usage modes and player sort order.

 ### AutoGamelog
 Parse DMB boxscores (expanded style) to extract player gamelogs for pitchers or batters.
 Outputs to csv file.

 <br/>
-January 18, 2019
+January 20, 2019